ggouws/HPC_RNAseq/README.md

   <br>
   <font size="4"><b>3.1) Create a working directory and load your data</b></font>
   <br>
-  You should work in the directory '/fastdata' on BESSEMER as this allows shared access to your files and commands, useful for troubleshooting.
+  You should work in the directory '/fastdata' on BESSEMER as this allows shared access to your files, scripts, and output and error logs, all of which are useful for troubleshooting.

   Check if you already have a directory in '/fastdata' by running the command exactly as it appears below.